ObjectDB Database Search

 ObjectDB Website - Terms and Conditions of Use and Conditions of Use, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited ... applicable copyright and trade mark law.
 2. Use License Permission is granted to temporarily download | |

-Schema Update when persistable classes are renamed or moved to another package.
-Running the application ... the application is run only with the configuration that matches these changes exactly.
+Schema Update when you rename or move persistable classes to another package.
+If you run the application with persistable ... these changes, the application runs only with a configuration that matches them exactly.
 The default ... the specified schema updates every time a database is opened.
-When using client- server mode | |
+When you use client- server mode | |

-Obtaining a JPA Database Connection .
-Further, in a multithreaded application every thread usually has its own EntityManager instance while at the same time sharing a single application -wide EntityManagerFactory .
-When the connection ... to a remote server ) in a connection pool and use them to speed up future EntityManager construction.
-Using | |
+Obtaining a JPA Database Connection a multithreaded application , each thread usually has its own EntityManager instance while sharing a single, application -wide EntityManagerFactory .
+When the connection to the database is no longer needed ... resources (such as a database file pointer or a socket to a remote server ) in a connection pool | |

 JPA Tutorials on full application servers (such as Oracle GlassFish, Red Hat JBoss, IBM WebSphere and Oracle ...
 Since this web application uses Java EE 6 EJB (session beans) it requires a full Java EE 6 application server ...
 The following tutorials demonstrate how to develop database driven applications using JPA | |